rocicorp/diff-server/README.md

 ## Integration

 Most Replicant Groups will not be self-contained.
 Creating and synchronizing data amongst themselves it not enough: they must interact with the outside world -- either with other existing parts of the service stack, or with other replicant groups.
-Myriad examples include sending emails, billing customers, sending data to and from other users on the same service, updating and reflecting updates to the system of record, etc.
+Examples include sending emails, billing customers, sending data to and from other users on the same service, updating and reflecting updates to the system of record, etc.

-Connecting a Replicant Group with the outside world is called _Integration_.

-Integration is done mostly via the Replicant Service API.
+Integration with the outside world is done via the Replicant Service API.
 To push data into a Replicant Group, register a transaction that implements the change, and invoke that transaction.
 To pull data out of a Replicant Group, use the database API as normal.
 To be notified of new transactions, register for notifications.
 To validate, and potentially reject a transaction, use the synchronous notification API.

 # Synchronization

 Synchronization is a four-step process that should feel familiar to anyone who has looked under the covers at Git.
-However, Replicant sync never requires human intervention because it does the merge server-side by reordering and replaying transactions.
+However, Replicant sync never requires human intervention and can always complete the merge on the first attempt, because it merges server-side by reordering and replaying transactions.

 ## Step 1: Client pushes to server

-The client uses (effectively) [`noms sync`](https://github.com/attic-labs/noms/blob/master/doc/cli-tour.md#noms-sync) to push all missing chunks from the client's `local` dataset to the server's `local` dataset.
+The client uses something similar to [`noms sync`](https://github.com/attic-labs/noms/blob/master/doc/cli-tour.md#noms-sync) to push all missing chunks from the client's `local` dataset to the server.
 At the end of the push, the client calls `Sync(newHead hash.Hash)`.

 ## Step 2: Commit on the server